fredericbonnet/helena/docs/src/helena-dialect/dicts.spec.md

   # => [dict (a b c d)]
   ```

-- ✅ should convert key-value lists to maps
+- ✅ should convert key-value lists to dictionaries

   Key-value lists are also accepted.